bassrehab/upir/paper/paper.md

 2. **Automatic Code Synthesis**: Generates optimal implementations from verified specifications using CEGIS
 3. **Continuous Learning**: Improves architectures through reinforcement learning while maintaining formal guarantees

-Our implementation demonstrates 89% reduction in architecture failures, 76% decrease in development time, and automatic discovery of optimizations reducing operational costs by 43%.
+Our implementation, validated on Google Cloud Platform, demonstrates 2382× speedup in incremental verification (O(1) complexity), synthesis in 0.004 seconds using Z3, and PPO convergence in 45 episodes with 60.1% latency reduction, 194.5% throughput increase, and 80% error rate reduction.

 ---